 The Sacrament of Reconciliation, when a priest is available, will be offered at the end of the meal.

-After the program, religious items and CDs will be available for purchase.
+After the program, religious items will be available for purchase.
+CDs and links to the testimonies of former speakers are also available.

 Since the day is designed to speak to the hearts of women, free of distractions, it is respectfully requested that young children not be in attendance.